KarlFarrugiaIcon/OreillyKatas2023/README.md

 - **Improved Performance** by eliminating the need for data to traverse the public internet.

-Overall this approach is expectected to create an isolated environment for the application's backbone thereby reducing exposure to external threats and ensuring that our application's dependencies are accessible only through a private, secure channel.
+Overall this approach is expected to create an isolated environment for the application's backbone thereby reducing exposure to external threats and ensuring that our application's dependencies are accessible only through a private, secure channel.

 ### Azure Synapse